Web Analytics

 buckets[idx] = new LProbEntry(key, value, hash);

-// We mark the bit in the radar entry
+// Mark the bit in the radar entry for the base slot

 radar[base] |= (1 << probing);